 Topics and Events

 1.)
 A Stolen Life by Jaycee Dugard is a memoir about a young girl who got kidnapped at the young age of 11 on her way to school.
 One day she was living with her loving mother and step father and baby sister and the next she was forced to live with this stranger who decided to keep her and brainwash her for eighteen years of her life.
-Throughout the book, Jaycee shares a horrific experience that's difficult to even imagine and gives the reader a chance to follow the hardships that Jaycee faced for eighteen years.
+Throughout the book, Jaycee shares a horrific experience that's difficult to even imagine and gives the reader a chance to follow the hardships that Jaycee faced for eighteen years.2.)
+I believe Jaycee Dugard choice to write about her kidnapping to help with awareness and share this amazing story with the world, and how she's choosing to overcome it and make the best out of the rest of her life.

 3.)
 My mom went out and bought the book as soon as it was for sell like alot of other people.
 This story is so incredibly unbelievable that so many people were intensely curious to read all about it.
 My mother read it first and told me how crazy it was so I decided to see for myself.